 After a collection agency receives your cease and desist letter:

-- The debt does not disappear — A cease and desist letter stops the collection calls, but it does not eliminate the underlying debt.
-The creditor or collector can still sue you if they believe the debt is valid.
+• The debt does not disappear: A cease and desist letter stops the collection calls, but it does not eliminate the underlying debt.
+The creditor or collector can still sue you if it believes the debt is valid.
+15 U.S.C. § 1692c(c).

-- Assignment to another collector — In some cases, the original collector may sell or assign the debt to a new collection agency, which may then attempt to contact you.
-A new collector is not bound by the cease and desist you sent to the previous collector.
+• Assignment to another collector: In some cases, the original collector may sell or assign the debt to a new collection agency, which may then attempt to contact you.
+A new collector is not bound by the cease and desist you sent to the previous collector, because the FDCPA’s cease-communication duty runs only to the collector that actually received your written notice; send a fresh notice to each new collector.
+15 U.S.C. § 1692c(c).

 Common Mistakes to Avoid